Stuycs-K/project03-final-09-huangs/DEVLOG.md

 ### 2025-01-16 - Reverted damages from yesterday's rm
 Game now starts normally for players instead of having them newline first.
 (1 hour)

+### 2025-01-17 - Working ignore input during countdown
+Anything you type during the countdown will be ignored for the first word (2 hours)

+### 2025-01-19 - Working score and setusername and added various print statements and started on sigint for players
+Host and players can check the score.
+Score is automatically updated after each game.
+Players can set their usernames and it will be reflected in the score and in the game string.
+Host knows when a player sigints.
+The mechanics of the game are practically done.
+(7 hours)